 The Optimal default settings provide optimum performance settings for all devices and system features.

-5-5-2 Auto Configuration with Fail-Safe Settings
+5-4-2 Fail-Safe Default

 The Fail-Safe default settings consist of the safest set of parameters.
 Use them if the system is behaving erratically.
 They should always work but do not provide optimal system performance characteristics.